You are here

-- In-Person Appointments: Many of our providers are also seeing patients in person throughout the pandemic and we’ve stepped up the ways we're keeping you safe during your visit and review our updated visitor policy.
-If you have developed a fever, cough, shortness of breath or other respiratory symptoms, please call your provider before visiting one of our practice locations.
+- In-Person Appointments: Our providers have been seeing patients in person throughout the pandemic and we’ve stepped up the ways we're keeping you safe during your visit.
+If you’ve developed a fever, cough, shortness of breath or other respiratory symptoms, please call your provider before visiting our practice locations in person.

 Resources to Stay Informed & Healthy

-In addition to the resources on this page, you may also call NewYork-Presbyterian's COVID Hotline at 646-697-4000.
-This hotline is available as a public service to provide information only and not to diagnose, treat, or render a medical opinion.
+We’ve established a COVID Hotline at (646) 697-4000 as a public service solely to provide information — not to diagnose, treat, or render a medical opinion.

 How serious is this virus and what are the range of symptoms?